LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 ---
-title: Ingesting data from databases into the Landing Zone
+title: Ingesting data from databases into the Data Platform
-description: "Ingesting database tables into the Data Platform landing zone using a JDBC Connection"
+description: "Ingesting database tables into the Data Platform using a JDBC Connection"
 layout: playbook_js
 tags: [playbook]
 ---

-This guide explains the process of ingesting data/tables from databases into the Data Platform landing zone using a AWS Glue JDBC Connection.
+This guide explains the process of ingesting data/tables from databases into the Data Platform using AWS Glue JDBC Connection.

 ## Prerequisites

-- Check that your database is supported by AWS Glue JDBC Connection (see [AWS Glue JDBC Connection Properties][jdbc-connection-properties] section)
+- Check that your database type is supported by AWS Glue JDBC Connection (see [AWS Glue JDBC Connection Properties][jdbc-connection-properties] section)
 - Ensure that your database allows user login/authentication, and you have the login credentials
   - In addition to the database name and login credentials, you will also need:
     - the database host name/ endpoint
-    - the database port number and
+    - the database port number
-    - list of tables to ingest if only selecting specific tables from the target database
+    - list of tables to ingest if only selecting specific tables from the source database
   - These will be used to construct the [JDBC URL](#construct-the-jdbc-url) in a later section

 ## Overview
-In the following sections you will set up a connection to ingest data from your target database from the Data Platform by:
+In the following sections you will set up a connection from the Data Platform to your source database to ingest its data:
 - Adding the database credentials to Github Secrets and retrieving them in the Data Platform project
 - Constructing the JDBC URL for the respective database to create the Glue connection
-- Creating a Glue job to use this connection and read the data into the Data Platform Landing Zone S3 bucket
+- Creating a Glue job to use this connection and read the data into the respective Data Platform S3 bucket
 - Creating a crawler to crawl the tables in S3 and populate a predetermined Glue Catalog database to make the data available for querying in Athena and other Glue jobs

 ### Add the database credentials to the Data Platform project